 Students must complete a concentration in either chemistry or biology.

-Through required labs and work in the Crime Scene Investigation House, students gain hands-on experience in analyzing hair, drugs, fiber and DNA for their senior capstone project.
+Through work in the Crime Scene Investigation House, students analyze hair, drugs, fiber and DNA for the senior capstone project.

-The program prepares graduates for careers in industry and government labs as well as forensic science labs.
+The program prepares graduates for careers in industry and government labs as well as labs.

 - Introduction to Forensic Science

 Columbia College offers the Bachelor of Arts in Criminal Justice with a Forensic Concentration.